Capital Gain Tax on Sale of Foreign Real Estate

-If you are a US Expat living and working overseas, the chance is high that you will wind up selling foreign property.
+If you are a US Expat living and working overseas, the chance is high that you will wind up selling property in a foreign country.
 When you sell property (whether in the United States or in a foreign country), you will be responsible for capital gains taxes.
 There are some additional steps you need to take when calculating the capital gains tax you owe to the United States for property sold in a foreign territory.
 Foreigners selling property in USA has the same impact if it would have been done by a US citizen.

 You will report capital gains on Schedule D. Exchange rates will come into play after you sell foreign property.